ACAPULCO GOLD

 A million dollar profile.

 We were going to upload a Facebook profile for Pulp Intl. today, but then we decided you’d probably rather look at this profile instead.
 Pictured is Virginia Gordon, who started in 1958 as a nude model, and later appeared in b-films such as The Muthers (the 1968 sexploitation flick, not the 1976 blaxploitation flick), Hot Spur, and Francis Ford Coppola’s nudie western Tonight for Sure.
 Her movies were mostly forgettable, but her modeling remains precisely the opposite.
-Bonus shot below from the same session.
-Probably 1962 on these.
+Probably 1962 on this.

 Coppola brings the heat in his first credited production.